 SVM, KNN, Logistic Regression, Decision Trees, Random Forests, and ANN were selected as part of the recommended procedure.
-At first, the data were analyzed for every ML algorithm to train, test, and validate the hypothesis.
+At first, the data was analysed for every ML algorithm to train, test, and validate the hypothesis.
 Eighty percent of the data consisted of training data, while twenty percent consisted of testing data.
-Data were cleaned, processed, and scaled to ensure consistency across the dataset.
-Data was tested to ensure true generalization ability.
-However, the algorithm that gave the highest accuracy is the focus in terms of analysis and illustration in the present study's design.
+Data was cleaned, processed and scaled to ensure consistency across the dataset.
+Data was tested to ensure true generalisation ability.
+However, the algorithm which gave the highest accuracy is the focus in terms of analysis and illustration in the present study's design.
 ANN gave the highest accuracy.
 Therefore, the training and testing details for this algorithm have been described below in this section.

 The training algorithm for ANN in the present study is 'backpropagation'.
 Artificial Neural Networks (ANNs) are trained using the supervised learning technique known as backpropagation, which iteratively modifies the network's weights in response to the discrepancy between the intended output and the actual goal.
-The network may learn from its failures and gradually improve its predictions by altering the connections between neurons and efficiently propagating this error information backward down the network layers to adjust the weights and minimize the overall loss function (Al-Sammarraie et al., 2018).
+The network may learn from its failures and gradually improve its predictions by altering the connections between neurons and efficiently propagating this error information backwards down the network layers to adjust the weights and minimise the overall loss function [40].

 The learning rate, which regulates how much the weights and biases are changed in each iteration during backpropagation, the weights connecting neurons between layers, and the biases associated with each neuron (which indicate the strength of connections) are the main parameters in backpropagation.
-Here's how backpropagation makes use of these parameters: The network processes input data, calculating each neuron's output according to its weights and biases.
+Here's how back propagation makes use of these parameters: The network processes input data, calculating each neuron's output according to its weights and biases.
 The "error" is the difference between the actual target value and the expected output.
-The network propagates the fault backward.
-To reduce the overall error and raise the prediction accuracy of the model, the method computes the gradient of the error function regarding these weights and biases (Al-Sammarraie et al., 2018).
+The network propagates the fault backwards.
+To reduce the overall error and raise the prediction accuracy of the model, the method computes the gradient of the error function regarding these weights and biases [40].

-Two datasets were created utilizing related parameters that would affect the individuals' performance to validate the theory.
+Two datasets were created utilising related parameters that would affect the individuals' performance to validate the theory.
 The first dataset includes the driver's mean heart rate for simple and difficult tasks (phone mode), as well as the driver's mean blood pressure for simple and difficult tasks.
 The second dataset includes information collected from participants regarding their age and gender.
 As targets, binary data points were used.
 0 denotes "cognitively loaded" and 1 denotes "not cognitively loaded".

 Six classifiers were used to compare classification accuracy.
-A model's accuracy, and how precisely the predictions align with the data, is an important factor in its performance (Sharif et al., 2022).
+A model's accuracy, and how precisely the predictions align with the data, is an important factor in its performance [41].
 It is therefore crucial to examine the precision of each model.
 To determine the model's accuracy, the authors collected a small portion of the dataset for validation.
-The six techniques were all implemented in the Phyton programming language.
-Research has used this language to analyze data, develop algorithms, and model ML (Chun, 2000).
+The six techniques were all implemented in Phyton programming language.
+Research has used this language to analyse data, develop algorithms, and model ML [42].
 A description of the computing procedure is given in the following paragraphs.